vogelsara/crafted-in-sweden/README.md

 * **[Age Gate](https://wordpress.org/plugins/age-gate/)** - so users have to confirm a certain age before visiting the page
 * **[WP Event Manager](https://wordpress.org/plugins/wp-event-manager/)** - so users can create events.
 This plugin also has the feature that admins need to approve events before they get public.
 The plugin also contains an event listing page with filters and a dashboard.
 * **[WooCommerce](https://woocommerce.com/)** - the most well-known WordPress plugin for eCommerce.
 This is actually a set of plugins, and even the Storefront theme, which works very well with WooCommerce, but still very customizable, so it can be fit to the customer's needs.
-I integrate Klarna and PayPal checkout.
+I integrate PayPal checkout.
+(Not Klarna in the test system for simplicity.)
 It makes it possible for administrators and breweries to upload products.
 It has a builtin functionality to create affiliate products, meaning that they cannot be bought directly on the site, indtead the "Buy" button points to a 3rd party page, which, in this case is Systembolaget.
 * **[Ultimate Member](https://hu.wordpress.org/plugins/ultimate-member/)** - the most used user profile management plugin, which is well tested and secure.
 It gives us the possibility to fulfill a lot of our requirements.
 With Ultimate Member I created the new user role "Bryggare" (brewery), who is similar to an author, except they can create WooCommerce products.
 Ultimate Member also enables us to create frontend registration forms and editable profile pages for users.
 Both customers and breweries can easily register, without using the admin interface.
 UM provides an easy way to create a page for brewery list which is filterable.
 UM also gives us the opportunity to show specific menu items and content only to specific users, which enables us to let only breweries to create events.
 UM furthermore has login form, and password reset functionality as well.
 * **Connect products to breweries - own coding** - there was a requirement that some products (beers) can be assigned to users, which is not allowed by WooCommerce by default.
 Also Ultimate Member doesn't have the feature to list a set of WooComerce products on the profile page.
 So I did the following steps:
     * **Enabled WooCommerce product authors** - WooCommerce products are posts afterall, so they have authors, but WooCommerce disabled it's use by default.
 With a few lines of code in functions.php I could enable it back, so administrators can choose author from a dropdown in the admin interface.